vimeo/VimeoUpload/README.md

 ### Locating your uploaded video on Vimeo

-The video object you receive from Vimeo's API has a link object that specifies the URL of the video: `self.video?.link`.
-Once the upload process has completed the "Settings" phase, you can access this URL from the descriptor's video property.
+Once the upload process has completed the "Settings" step, you can access the video object on the descriptor to get the video's URL: `descriptor.video?.link`.

-Inside of class `OldUploadDescriptor`, see method
+For example, inside of class `OldUploadDescriptor`, see the following method implementation:

 ```swift
 override public func taskDidFinishDownloading(sessionManager: AFURLSessionManager, task: URLSessionDownloadTask, url: URL) -> URL?